-early 14c., bernak; earlier in Anglo-Latin, bernekke, early 13c., "species of northern European wild goose;" as a type of "shellfish" found in clusters on submerged wood, first recorded 1580s.
-Of unknown origin despite intense speculation.
+early 14c., bernak; earlier in Anglo-Latin, bernekke, early 13c., "species of northern European wild goose."
+The meaning "type of 'shellfish' found in clusters on submerged wood" is attested by 1580s.
+It is of unknown origin despite intense speculation.

 The earliest form looks like "bare neck," and one of the Middle English synonyms for the bird was balled cote, but this resemblance might be folk etymology.
 The word is often said to be from a Celtic source (compare Breton bernik, a kind of shellfish), but the application to the goose predates that to the shellfish, and the word seems to have arisen in English.